mnevins09/bamazon/README.md

 # bamazon

 Bamazon attempts to replicate an inventory system for your favorite online store.
-There is a customer view for ordering as well as a manager view for stock management.
-Both view apps are written in Node and interact with a MySQL database.
+It contains a customer view for ordering.
+The app is written in Node and interacts with a MySQL database.
 NPM packages used for this app include inquirer and mysql.

 Watch the video below!